AaronFlanagan20/A-Heuristically-Informed-Fuzzy-Maze-Game/README.md

 # Gameplay
 Your goal is to find the exit and avoid enemies.
 A number of weapons are available to pick up tp fight of enemies and it includes bombs to clear out some walls.
 The bombs use a depth limited depth-first search to destroy n rows and columns to the depth specified.

+# Commands
+* Forward: Up arrow key or W key
+* Backwards: Down arrow key or S key
+* Right: Right arrow key or D key
+* Left: Left arrow key or A key

+To pick up a weapon or use a bomb walk into the wall were the object is.
+Same rule applies once the exit is found.

 # Features
 * Player: You move around as a player.
 The player has various images for all directions, and images for when a weapon is being held.
 * Enemies: Enemies all have thier own thread to control their movement.
 They make use of two brute force search algorithms (Depth-first search, Breadth-first search) to move independently.
 Enemies are the spiders and they have two images which simulate the spider bouncing up and down.